-Community Health and Rehabilitation Center is one of five available facilities in Panama City, Florida.
-This facility was given an overall grade of B, which is a good grade.
-Based on our analysis, this facility has quite a bit going for it.
-The best aspect of this facility's strong profile is its inspection score.
-We discuss inspections in the next section
+Community Health and Rehabilitation Center is the sole nursing home we identified in Panama City, Florida.
+This facility was given an overall grade of B, which is a quality score.
+Based on our analysis, this nursing home ought to meet the needs of most people.
+The best aspect of this nursing home's impressive report card was its inspection rating.
+Inspection reports are discussed in the next section

 Community Health and Rehabilitation Center